jmw6773/OpenMQTTGateway/docs/use/ir.md

 ## Raw IR signal forwarding
 So as to repeat the raw IR signal received by the gateway, uncomment and set the following parameter to true in [config_IR.h](https://github.com/1technophile/OpenMQTTGateway/blob/091b317660fd201a30e2cd0e15424a13c5a6bd71/config_IR.h#L39)
 `#define RawDirectForward true`

+## Disabling IR Receive
+If you will only be transmitting IR data, you can disable IR receiving functions.
+This will make the PIN assigned for receiving available for other functions.
+Disabling IR receive also reduces RAM and Flash usage.
+To disable IR Receiving, uncomment the following line in the `config_IR.h` file.
+`#define DISABLE_IR_RECEIVE`